akkartik/mu/README.md

 ## Toolchain

 The Mu stack consists of:
-- the Mu type-safe language;
+- the Mu type-safe and memory-safe language;
 - SubX, an unsafe notation for a subset of x86 machine code; and
 - _bare_ SubX, a more rudimentary form of SubX without certain syntax sugar.